-Learning how to print t-shirts at home with an iron takes just a few minutes, and in this guide, we will be going over all of the tips and tricks to ensure your project turns out perfectly.
+Learning how to print t-shirts at home with an iron takes just a few minutes, and in this guide for screen printing for beginners, we will be going over all of the tips and tricks to ensure your project turns out perfectly.
 Let’s get started!

 Choose a Design

 Chances are if you are reading this guide, you probably have an idea of what image you would like to use.
 Keep in mind, though, not all designs are ideal.
 To produce a high-quality shirt, you need a high-quality design.
 If the design is pixelated, too small or lacks detail, it isn’t likely going to look good on a shirt.
 Choose an image that is detailed, clear and crisp.
 While you can digitally edit your design, editing is no substitute for having a high-quality image in the first place.